Numerical computations of geometric ergodicity for stochastic dynamics: Geometric ergodicity of stochastic differential equations

-We need to explain how to adapt {\bf Algorithm 3} for the case of degenerate diffusion.
-This method also works for other similar problems with degenerate diffusion.
-It is not easy to explicitly estimate the probability density function after two steps of Euler-Maruyama method.
-(One exception is the Langevin dynamics because the derivative of position is a linear function of the velocity, which makes it possible to calculate an explicit probability density function.
-See the the first author's another paper \cite{dobson2019using}.)
-Therefore, we need to study the transformation of probability density functions.
+It is not easy to explicitly estimate the probability density function of the Euler-Maruyama method for two steps (or more).
+(One exception is the Langevin dynamics because the derivative of the position variable is a linear function of the velocity, which makes it possible to calculate an explicit probability density function; see the first author's another recent paper \cite{dobson2019using}.)
+We need to use the transformation of probability density functions to calculate $p^{(x)}$ and $p^{(y)}$ at different points.
+Our implementation is as below.